Who are we?

 Yes, Lansing Christian was first accredited by the Michigan Association of Non-Public Schools (MANS) in 1996.
 In 2007 the school was accredited by the North Central Association (NCA).
 The NCA stamp has international recognition and provides a process of peer review and a framework for continuous progress toward excellence in every activity and program of the school.

 In 2012, and most recently in 2016, Advanced Ed (formerly known as the North Central Association), in partnership with Christian Schools International, awarded the school another five year accreditation.
+Lansing Christian school is currently engaged in reaccreditation through Christian Schools International, to be completed in November, 2022.

 Are the teachers certified?